brennan252/Meal-Nutrition-Calculator/README.md

 ### Data
 The data is a small subset of the USDA October 2020 data downloaded from this link: https://fdc.nal.usda.gov/download-datasets.html.
 The R code used to manipulate and subset the source csv files is in './database/R' folder.
 This subsetted data was used to create the database.
+Add the USDA downloaded csv files to the 'R' folder before changing R code.

 ## Usage
 ### Build App Bundle